Announced Compliance Inspection

 - Provide a blank enrollment agreement;

-- Provide all advertising and promotional materials used by the institution in both the U.S. and other countries (e.g., brochures, audio scripts or telephone solicitations, and internet content) for the last 5 years;
+- Provide all current advertising and promotional materials used by the institution in both the U.S. and other countries (e.g., brochures, audio scripts or telephone solicitations, and internet content).

 - Provide all administrative manual including policies and procedures;

 - Provide the most current quarterly STRF assessment payment verification;

 - Provide faculty personnel files; and

 - Provide Health & Safety reports / permits.

 The on-site inspection consists of a brief orientation for the institution's administrator; introductions to key leaders of the institution; campus tour; survey and/or interview of students; interview of institution directors and staff; and review of institution policy, records, and files.

 At the conclusion of the on-site inspection, an exit briefing is conducted with the institution's administrator and, if warranted, a Notice to Comply is issued to the institution.